MicrosoftDocs/power-platform/power-platform/admin/analytics-common-data-service.md

 - The peak requests per second (RPS) recorded by the request count API limit.
 This is a measure of request count per unit time.
 - The peak cumulative execution time recorded by the time API limit.
 Each 150 ms of request execution time is counted as one API call, and then summed up for every 5-minute interval.
 This is a measure of compute time, converted to an equivalent number of API calls per unit time.

-For more information about the API count and time limits, refer to the service protection limits documentation.
+For more information about the API count and time limits, refer to [service protection API limits](/power-apps/developer/data-platform/api-limits).

 ##### Example scenarios